Spit Test May Help Reveal Concussion Severity

 That's in contrast to a concussion survey commonly used by doctors that was right less than 70 percent of the time.

-If the experimental test pans out, "a pediatrician could collect saliva with a swab, send it off to the lab and then be able to call the family the next day," Steven Hicks, an assistant professor of pediatrics at Penn State Hershey, told NPR in May, after presenting preliminary results at the Pediatric Academic Societies Meeting in San Francisco.
+If the experimental test pans out, "a pediatrician could collect saliva with a swab, send it off to the lab and then be able to call the family the next day," Steven Hicks, an assistant professor of pediatrics at Penn State Hershey, told NPR in May, after presenting preliminary results at the Pediatric Academic Societies meeting in San Francisco.
 Hicks is the lead author of the study and consults for a company that hopes to market concussion tests.

-A reliable test would help overcome a major obstacle in assessing and treating concussions, which affect more than one million children and adolescents in the U.S. each year.
+A reliable test would help overcome a major obstacle in assessing and treating concussions, which affect more than 1 million children and adolescents in the U.S. each year.
 Many of the injuries are related to sports.

 In most cases, concussion symptoms last only a few days.
 But up to 25 percent of young patients "go on to have these prolonged headaches, fatigue, nausea, and those symptoms can last sometimes one to four months," Hicks says.

-And, right now, there's no way to know which kids are going to have long-term problems, he says.
+And right now there's no way to know which kids are going to have long-term problems, he says.

 "Parents often say that their biggest concern is, 'When is my child going to be back to normal again?' " Hicks says.
 "And that's something we have a very difficult time predicting."